Timing and Synchronization

 Synchronization of Different Components of the Same Target Machine

-For motor control, a Configurable FPGA can be used to generate PWM commands
+For motor control, a configurable I/O module can be used to generate PWM commands

 synchronized to the PWM signal to measure motor feedback.
 Model execution is